Telehealth and Remote Patient Monitoring – What’s the Difference?

 Benefits and Limitations

 Both telehealth and RPM offer numerous benefits.
 Telehealth eliminates geographical barriers, increasing access to healthcare services, especially in rural and remote areas.
-It also reduces the risk of exposure to infectious diseases during pandemics.
+It also reduces the risk of exposure to infectious diseases during pandemics and cancer patients.
 RPM empowers patients to actively participate in their health management actively, leading to better outcomes and early detection of health issues.

 However, these technologies have limitations as well.
 Telehealth and remote patient monitoring are not a substitute for in-person care.
 In telehealth, the lack of physical examination can limit the accuracy of diagnosis, and not all medical conditions can be treated remotely.
 RPM requires patient compliance and digital health literacy, which might not be suitable for patients with certain health conditions.